remix-run/react-router/docs/start/tutorial.md

 </form>
 ```

-As we've seen before, browsers can serialize forms by the `name` attribute of its input elements.
+As we've seen before, browsers can serialize forms by the `name` attribute of it's input elements.
 The name of this input is `q`, that's why the URL has `?q=`.
 If we named it `search` the URL would be `?search=`.

 Note that this form is different from the others we've used, it does not have `<form method="post">`.
 The default `method` is `"get"`.
 That means when the browser creates the request for the next document, it doesn't put the form data into the request POST body, but into the [`URLSearchParams`][urlsearchparams] of a GET request.